AllenNeuralDynamics/aind-data-schema/docs/source/general.rst

 FAQ
 ---

+**Q: My data files already contain some of this metadata.
+Why store this in additional JSON files?**

+How acquisition formats represent metadata evolves over time and often does not capture everything we need to know to interpret data.
+These JSON files represent our ground truth viewpoint on what is essential to know about our data in a single location.

+Additionally, JSON files are trivially both human- and machine-readable.
+They are viewable on any system without additional software to be installed (a text editor is fine).
+They are easy to parse from code without any heavy dependencies (IGOR, H5PY, pynwb, etc).

+**Why put metadata in JSON that we want to query in DataJoint or some other database?**

+Databases are very important for reliable and performant querying, however they are also barriers to external interpretability and reproducibility.
+They have complex schema with extraneous information that make them difficult to interpret.
+They have query languages (e.g. SQL) that require training to use properly.
+Information becomes distributed across different locations and platforms.
+They may have security policies that make them difficult to share with the public.

+Files, particularly in cloud storage, are reliable and more persistent.
+By storing metadata essential to interpreting an acquisition session alongside the acquisition in a human- and machine-readable format, there will always be an interpretable record of what happened even if e.g. the database stops working.

 **Q: Which fields do I have to provide within these?**

 All required (non-optional) fields must be completed to create a “valid model”.